svalinn/remove_dagmc_tags/README.md

 python setup.py install
 ```

 # Achknowledgments

-The package is largely inspired by the DAGMC vis repository.
+The package is largely inspired by the DAGMC-viz(https://github.com/svalinn/DAGMC-viz) repository.